 Increased efficiency for simple-cycle gas turbine configurations has also been reached through inter-cooling and recuperators.
-Research into humidification (water injection) of intake air processes (HAT) is expected to lead to increased efficiency due to higher mass flow through the turbine.
+Research into humidification (water injection) of intake air processes (HAT) is expected to lead to increased efficiency due to higher mass flow through the turbine when the humidity is low.